 - 1. SOCI2011: Social and Cultural Anthropology - 2.
-SOCI2006: Qualitative Methods in Sociological Research\ - 3.
+SOCI2006: Qualitative Methods in Sociological Research - 3.
 SOCI3034: Anthropological Theories - 4.
 SOCI3025: Caribbean Culture - 5.
-Plus one (1) from the following 5: - SOCI2018: Anthropology of Africa - SOCI2020: Identity and Conduct in the Dancehall Culture - SOCI2111: Anthropology of Religion - SOCI3043: Introduction to Medical Anthropology - SOWK3009: Theory and Practice of Social Work: Community Organization
+Plus one (1) from the following 7: - SOCI2018: Anthropology of Africa - SOCI2020: Identity and Conduct in the Dancehall Culture - SOCI2111: Anthropology of Religion - SOCI3040: Sociology of Families - SOCI3042: Race, Ethnicity and National Identities in the Caribbean - SOCI3043: Introduction to Medical Anthropology - SOWK3009: Theory and Practice of Social Work: Community Organization

-\Students who have taken SOCI2006, as a requirement for the Sociology major, should select two of the listed Anthropology electives.
+Students who have taken SOCI2006, as a requirement for the Sociology major, should select two of the listed Anthropology electives.